European-XFEL/Karabo/doc/concepts/gui_scene_development.rst

 individual elements in a scene file are recognized by their corresponding reader functions in the Karabo library.

-Version 2+ of the scene file format is basically the same as version 1, but some elements have minor changes which are incompatible with the old reader implementations.
+Version 2 of the scene file format is basically the same as version 1, but some elements have minor changes which are incompatible with the old reader implementations.
 These changes should be in agreement with the guidelines enumerated below.

+Version 3 (and later) does not yet exist at the time of this writing.
+The condition for it to exist would be if an existing element (or elements) need(s) a new reader.
+As soon as the format of any element changes enough that it can't be handled cleanly by the current reader, then a new reader (for that element) and new file version is required.

 Making Changes to the Scene File format